Wellbeats is the “missing link” that enables greater fitness and wellbeing at home.

 The Minneapolis Public Schools, with about 6,200 teachers and staff, had been through a severe winter storm in 2019 that forced school closures, distance learning, and the inability for employees to use gym memberships or get out of the house to exercise.

-“We had already been thinking about ways to help our employees stay physically active if something like that happened again,” says Lindsay, the district’s employee wellness coordinator.
+“We had already been thinking about ways to help our employees stay physically active if something like that happened again,” said Lindsay, the district’s employee wellness coordinator.

-“We partnered with our health insurance provider on a trial of the Wellbeats program,” Lindsay explains.
+“We partnered with our health insurance provider on a trial of the Wellbeats program,” Lindsay explained.